jarokaz/vertex-sandbox/persistance-resource/README.md

 # Running MosaicML training workloads on Vertex AI Training persistance resources

-This sample demonstrates how run MosaicML llm_foundry workloads on a Vertex AI [persitent resource](https://cloud.google.com/vertex-ai/docs/training/persistent-resource-overview).
+This sample demonstrates how run **MosaicML LLM Foundry** workloads on a Vertex AI [persitent resource](https://cloud.google.com/vertex-ai/docs/training/persistent-resource-overview).
 You will run jobs that pretrain MosaicML MPT models on C4 dataset.

 ## Developing and testing a custom training container

-In this sample we are going to use a custom training container image that packages **MosaicLM llm_foundry**.
+In this sample we are going to use a custom training container image that packages **MosaicLM LLM Foundry**.

 Before submitting Vertex Training jobs it is recommended to prepare and test a docker image that will be used with Vertex AI training using a local development environment.
 For example you could use a user-managed instance of Vertex Workbench.
-Make sure that your instance has the same GPU type as the nodes in a persistance cluster.
+Make sure that your instance has the same GPU type as the nodes in a persistent cluster.

 ### Build MosaicML docker image